Phenix City street remains closed, but that didn’t stop the music, dance

-Mayor Eddie Lowe said it was the first event as part of the Riverfront Fall Series, but it certainly won’t be the last.
+Mayor Eddie Lowe said it was the first event of the Riverfront Fall Series, but it certainly won’t be the last.

 “Why are we doing this?” he asked the crowd sitting in lawn chairs.
 “We want to engage our community to have a quality of life right here in positively one Phenix City.
 We need to be proud of that, but it also sends the message at the most important time that we are unified as a city, regardless of what’s being said.”